DaveBurnisonMS/daveburnisonms/README.md

 | <img src="https://github.com/user-attachments/assets/852b49db-2c8c-4842-95d9-07818088a934" height="500"> | In 2024 Dave was awarded the [Microsoft Executive Briefing Center’s (EBC) Performance Excellence award](https://www.credly.com/badges/7a5b1361-8f26-41d5-8b76-15189717d7bc/public_url).
 The award winners for this category represent our best speakers based on feedback from customers, NSAT scores, and number of deliveries over the year. |

 # Check out the GitHub Monthly Enterprise Roundup (MER)
 GitHub is shipping new features, product updates, and best practices faster than ever.
-To help you stay ahead, the GitHub Enterprise Advocacy team curates a monthly roundup — bringing you a concise, enterprise-focused summary of the most important updates you might have missed.

-In these posts, you’ll find a carefully selected list of key innovations, expert insights, and must-know resources—guided by feedback from GitHub’s largest customers—to help your team innovate faster, boost productivity and enhance security.
+To help you keep up with all our releases, previews, videos, whitepapers, new documentation, etc. check out our **Monthly Enterprise Roundup (MER)**.
+Our goal with the **MER** is provide one source for discovering everything that is new from an enterprise perspective.
+Want to get notified of when the next **MER** is available?
+Go to **GitHub Enterprise** on **LinkedIn** and click on the "Follow" button.

-Share with your teams and stakeholders so they can also get the most out of their GitHub experience.
+Share this with your teams and stakeholders so they can also get the most out of their GitHub experience.

 | GitHub Monthly Enterprise Roundup (MER) |          | Follow **GitHub Enterprise** on **LinkedIn** to be notified of each new post |
 |---------|---------|---------|